PS2ClassicsVault/Windows-11-Stock-No-OneDrive-Built-for-Gaming/README.md

 ## Features: ##

-Not only we made this improvment we also made some tweaks for gaming so you do not hae to enable to tweak them manually such as the following:
+Not only we made this improvment we also made some tweaks for gaming so you do not have to enable to tweak them manually such as the following:

 - Variable GPU Scheduling (Hardware-accelerated GPU Scheduling)